-- The nominated project should have gone live and be at execution stage, or should have been initiated between January 2016 and February 2019.
+- The nominated project or initiative should have gone live and be at execution stage, or should have been initiated between January 2017 and February 2020.

-- Projects that have been nominated for previous IDC DX Awards will not be eligible.
+- Projects or initiatives previously nominated in the past IDC DX Awards will not be eligible.

-- Incremental changes or improvements to previous nominations for DX Awards would not be eligible.
+- Incremental changes or improvements to previous nominations will also not be eligible.

-The process and criteria used to assess all nominations will be consistent across all participating countries and the regional final.
-The judges will assess the nomination on the three key areas found within the nomination form and rate the overall nomination on the following:
+Deadline for nominations is on July 31, 2020.
+The process and criteria used to assess all nominations will be consistent across all participating countries and the regional competition.
+The judges will assess the nomination on the four key areas found within the nomination form and rate the overall nomination on the following:

-- Agility: How well is agile development executed in the nominated project?
+- Agility: How well is agility executed in the nominated project?

 - Commitment: What is the level of commitment to digitally transform?

-- Innovation: How innovative is the nominated project?
+- Innovation: How innovative is the nominated initiative?

-- Culture: Does the nominated project demonstrate a digital culture?
+- Culture: Does the nominated initiative demonstrate a digital culture?

 - Category-specific attribute